kabirt7/recipe-diary-app/README.md

 2. implement a UserDetailsService that loads the user from the database
 3. configure spring security (similar to how the previous tutorial implemented it)
 4. create endpoints for login, registration, logout

+### 31/10/24

+* added spring security to pom
+* finished my User Entity - it includes lombok all and no args constructors for readability's sake
+  - I still need to edit the Id to be serialised to work with the UserDetails interface
+  - needed to add Authority portion for the UserDetails interface, override is necessary since it is an implementation